frequency-chain/frequency/designdocs/provider_registration.md

 request to remove itself from the provider registry:
 1. The provider issues an event that it will stop providing services.
 1. The provider's MSA id is removed from storage.
+1. Any delegations associated with that provider should be revoked.

 Please note:
 * All names are placeholders and may be changed.